k1LoW/deck/README.md

 #### When using an existing presentation

-Get the presentation ID you want to operate.
-You can get a list with `deck ls`.
+Get the presentation ID you want to work with.
+You can list all presentations with `deck ls`.

 ```console
 $ deck ls